ncdhc/dpla-submission-precheck/README.md

 The preview mirrors, as closely as possible, the actual output of harvested content on the DPLA's website <http://dp.la>

+Included is an OAI proxy viewer.
+This is useful if the repository itself is closed to the public; as long as interactions from the server where this tool resides is allowed by the server hosting the repository, this will allow outside users to view single OAI records as a means of troubleshooting.

 Version
 -------